Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

-In our by the book analysis, we use a simplex method with bound perturbations to obtain provable running time guarantees.
-Bound perturbations are often incorporated in codes with the stated purpose of preventing issues around degeneracy \cite{marosbook, koberstein}.
-Other methods to prevent stalling are possible, including the use of expanding tolerances or minimum step size \cite{Gill1989}.
+In our by-the-book analysis, we use a simplex method with bound perturbations to obtain provable running time guarantees.
+Bound perturbations are often incorporated in codes with the stated purpose of preventing issues of degeneracy and stalling \cite{marosbook, koberstein}.
+Other methods to prevent stalling are possible, including the use of expanding tolerances or minimum step sizes \cite{Gill1989}.
 In a theoretical regime where bounds may not be changed, other approaches are available \cite{Bland1977, murtydegeneracy, Kukharenko2024}.

-Bound perturbations and random projections were previously used in \cite{kelnerspielman} to find a weakly polynomial-time algorithm for linear programming.
-For their algorithm, they construct a series of auxiliary linear programs for which boundedness must be proven.
-Repeatedly their algorithm finds feasible solutions of large norm using a variant of the shadow vertex simplex method, which is then used to rescale the auxiliary linear program.
-A volume decrease argument, similar to the analysis of the ellipsoid method, eventually allows them to prove whether the auxiliary linear program is bounded or unbounded.
+A technique akin to, but developed independently of, bound perturbations was previously used in \cite{kelnerspielman} to find a weakly polynomial-time algorithm for linear programming.
+Although aspects of what they do are similar to what we do here, their arguments adapted to our setting would produce exponentially worse running time dependencies on the parameters we consider.